aws/aws-fpga/hdk/docs/AWS Shell Interface Spec.md

 There are two PCIe physical functions (PFs) presented to the F1
 instance:

--   FPGA Management PF –This PF allows for management of the FPGA using the FPGA Management Tools, including tracking FPGA state and loading CL images onto the FPGA.
+-   Management PF – This PF allows for management of the FPGA using the [FPGA Management Tools](../../sdk/management/management_tools/README.md) , including tracking FPGA state and loading CL images onto the FPGA.

--   User PF – Customer’s PF for Customer specific logic (CL)
+-   Application PF – The PF for the Custom logic (CL) specific functionality

 ### Management PF

 The management PF is a separate PF from the CL PF.
 Details are provided for reference for understanding the PCIe mapping from an F1 instance.
+This interface is strictly for AWS FPGA Management Tools, and does not support any interface with the CL code.
-This interface is strictly for AWS FPGA Management Tools.
-No support exists for the CL code to interface with the Management PF.

 The Management PF exposes:

-a)  Amazon’s specific and fixed PCIe VendorID and DeviceID
+a)  Amazon’s specific and fixed PCIe VendorID (0x1D05) and DeviceID

 b)  Two BARs with 4KB size